gw-odw/odw-2021/setup.md

 7. Activate the environment <br/>
   `conda activate igwn-py38`

-8. Build a custom [jupyter kernel] (https://ipython.readthedocs.io/en/stable/install/kernel_install.html) using the command <br/>
+8. Build a custom [jupyter kernel](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) using the command <br/>
   `ipython kernel install --user --name=igwn-py38` <br/>
   or equivalently <br/>
   `python -m ipykernel install --user --name=igwn-py38`

 9. Start the Jupyter notebook server <br/>
   `jupyter notebook` and select the kernel `igwn-py38` if this is not done by default.

+<div class="alert alert-info">If you are not familiar with Jupyter notebooks, google one of the many introductory guides available on the internat, like <a href="https://realpython.com/jupyter-notebook-introduction/">this one</a>.
+Also, taking a look at the <a href="https://colab.research.google.com/notebooks/basic_features_overview.ipynb">Examples</a> offered by Google Colab can be helpful.</div>

 Troubleshooting:
 - The kernel `igwn-py38` should appear in the list returned by the command `jupyter kernelspec list` executed in a terminal